manning-lp/sclasley-chatbot-with-llama-lp/README.md

 The answer is a screen capture in the file **milestone-2-answer-42.png**.
 I did not upload the llama-simple.wasm file.

 *Note: I started organizing the main branch to hold the milestone projects in folders while keeping the branches for each one as well.*

+## Milestone 3

+I pasted the text from command.txt into the terminal and captured a screenshot showing the chat bot's response in a PNG file.